randel/MIND/README.md

 ## Tutorials

-**For detailes, please see the [tutorial](https://htmlpreview.github.io/?https://github.com/randel/MIND/blob/master/bMIND_tutorial.html) and [PDF manual](https://github.com/randel/MIND/blob/master/MIND-manual.pdf).** They cover how to get prior distributions using multi-sample scRNA-seq data.
+**For detailes, please see the [tutorial](https://htmlpreview.github.io/?https://github.com/randel/MIND/blob/master/bMIND_tutorial.html).** It covers how to get prior distributions using multi-sample scRNA-seq data.

 The cell type fraction can be pre-estimated using 1) non-negative least squares (NNLS), which requires a signature matrix derived from reference samples of single-cell RNA-seq data; 2) Bisque, which requires raw single-cell data.